Goodman-lab/DP4-star/README.md

 the paper **"Towards automatically verifying chemical structures: the powerful combination of <sup>1</sup>H NMR and IR spectroscopy"**.

 This package should be used in conjunction with the [Apollo data repository](https://doi.org/10.17863/CAM.110235) in order to reproduce the DP4* results.
+Using the data from the Apollo repository, the results from the paper can be reproduced in roughly 5 minutes.

 Scripts to reproduce the SCC plots from the paper are also available [on GitHub](https://github.com/Goodman-lab/SCC).